Cape Verde: Guide to exotic island hopping from the islands of Sal and Boa Vista is written by Well Mammen Nielsen.

 Santo Antão - Cape Verde's pantry

-In the northwesternmost corner is Santo Antão.
-The island is divided into two with dry areas to the south and the lush, green valley with gorges to the north.
+In the northwest corner lies Santo Antão.
+The island is divided in two with dry areas in the south and the lush green valley with canyons to the north.
 The fertile part of the island is described as one of the most beautiful places on earth.
-And with good reason.
+And for good reason.

 Here the root fruit grows cassava, corn, beans, chili, coffee, sugar cane and bananas on the green mountain slopes.
 Often the plants are so tall that it almost feels like being in a jungle.
 The ideal growing conditions mean that Santo Antão is called 'Cape Verde's pantry'.